MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/vcprintf-p-vcprintf-p-l-vcwprintf-p-vcwprintf-p-l.md

 Each *`argument`* (if any) is converted and is output according to the corresponding format specification in *`format`*.
 The format specification supports positional parameters so that you can specify the order in which the arguments are used in the format string.
 For more information, see [printf_p Positional Parameters](../printf-p-positional-parameters.md).

-These functions do not translate line-feed characters into carriage return-line feed (CR-LF) combinations when they are output.
+These functions don't translate line-feed characters on output into carriage return-line feed (CR-LF) combinations.

 > [!IMPORTANT]
 > Ensure that *`format`* is not a user-defined string.
 For more information, see [Avoiding buffer overruns](/windows/win32/SecBP/avoiding-buffer-overruns).